Financial Aid Programs

 John and Abigail Adams Scholarship

 Send a copy of your award letter to the Financial Aid Office – be sure to keep your original letter.
 To receive these funds, you need to complete the FAFSA and maintain full-time enrollment and a 3.0 GPA in all college coursework.
 Twelve credits or more is considered a full-time semester.
-At BCC, the scholarship is valued at $24 per credit or a minimum of $288 per semester.
+At Bristol, the scholarship is valued at $24 per credit or a minimum of $288 per semester.
 This program is administered by the Massachusetts Office of Student Financial Assistance.
 There is a two year limit to this scholarship at a community college.

 Massachusetts Cash Grant